Taken Seriously

 Layered

-A 50mm lens is more front-to-back than side-to-side and compresses things together, perfect for layering foregrounds over backgrounds.
-It looks more deadpan than a 35mm.
+A 50mm lens is more front-to-back than side-to-side and compresses things together, perfect for layering foregrounds over backgrounds — more deadpan than a 35.

 Complaining, a how to guide

 Live a great life.
 From wherever to whatever, I love taking pictures with my camera.
 It’s an obsession, a small footprint.
-It’s prints, posts, and film resting inside a trusty binder, while enjoying life and giving others room.
+It’s prints, posts, and film resting inside a trusty binder.

 Film Emulation

-It’s fine to digitally emulate a film photography.
-A pack of monochrome 8x10 sells for $250, a $150 rise from a decade ago.
-Some 35mm rolls fetch $15.
-Film photography was once the primary method for taking images.
+It’s fine to digitally emulate analog.
+A box of monochrome 8x10 sells for $250 — a $150 rise from a decade ago, and some 35mm rolls fetch $15.
+Analog was once the primary photographic method.

 Wooden Tripod